Integral $p$-adic non-abelian Hodge theory for small representations: The -adic Simpson correspondence

 \subsection{Proof of Theorem \ref{Thm-IntegralSimpson}}

 We focus on the proof of Theorem \ref{Thm-IntegralSimpson} in this section.
 The idea is similar to that in the proof of \cite[Thm.
 4.3]{Wang}.
-We start with the following lemma: \begin{lem} Assume $\frakU\in\frakX_{\et}$ is affine small with $U$ and $U_{\infty}$ as in Convention \ref{Convention-small}.
+We start with the following lemma: \begin{lem} Let $\frakU\in\frakX_{\et}$ be affine small with $U$ and $U_{\infty}$ as in Convention \ref{Convention-small}.
 Let $\calL$ be a $p$-complete $p$-torsion free $\OXp$-module such that